MYTH #1: Vouchers give parents the freedom to choose.

 MYTH #8: Vouchers give parents a choice when public schools can’t meet their children’s needs.

 TRUTH: In many cases, vouchers subsidize private school tuition for families whose children have always been in private schools.
-In Indiana, majority of students accepting and using taxpayer-funded vouchers never attended public schools.
+In Indiana, the majority of students accepting and using taxpayer-funded vouchers never attended public schools.
 In Wisconsin’s statewide voucher expansion, 68 percent of voucher recipients had been enrolled in private schools prior to accepting a voucher.
 Georgia’s tax credit scholarships (vouchers) were claimed largely by middle to high income students already enrolled in private schools.
 These students are quite the opposite of the profile that privatizers put forth to sell the idea of vouchers – that of low income students whose parents claim were under-served in public school.
 A third-party review of Georgia’s voucher program found: “… the law has been carried out, in large part, as a means to publicly finance the attendance of relatively well-to-do students, many of whom are already in private schools.
 Instead of saving tax funds, each of the private school scholarships financed by Georgia’s tax credits has cost the state government more than twice what it would spend to send a child to public schools.”